SUBMIT A FILE TYPE | CONTACT US | SUPPORT | ABOUT US

 The structure of PDF files is based on COS format and PostScript Imaging model.

-COS is an acronym for "Carousel" Object Structure.
-The COS file format has a tree based structure that is comprised of eight peculiar object types: -
+COS: acronym for "Carousel" Object Structure.
+Tree based structure comprised of eight peculiar object types:

 • Numbers